Beliavsky/Fortran-code-on-GitHub/README.md

 ## Numerical
 [antia_numerical_methods](https://github.com/Beliavsky/antia_numerical_methods): codes from "Numerical methods for scientists and engineers, 3rd ed."
 (2012), by H. M. Antia

-[afnl](https://github.com/ramos/afnl): Fortran 90 numerical library with modules for numerical types, constants, error handling, integration, optimization, linear algebra, sorting and search, special functions, statistics, polynomials, root-finding, Fourier transforms, and dates and times, by Alberto Ramos (**OS: GPL-2.0 License**)
+[afnl](https://github.com/ramos/afnl): Fortran 90 numerical library with modules for numerical types, constants, error handling, integration, optimization, linear algebra, sorting and search, special functions, statistics, polynomials, root-finding, Fourier transforms, and dates and times, by Alberto Ramos

 [DATAPLOT](https://github.com/usnistgov/dataplot): powerful and flexible program for performing scientific, engineering, statistical, mathematical, and graphical analysis, from usnistgov

-[faiNumber-Fortran](https://github.com/kevinhng86/faiNumber-Fortran): A fast, flexible, and secure numerical library for Fortran with fast number parsing as one of its features. (**OS: MIT**)
+[faiNumber-Fortran](https://github.com/kevinhng86/faiNumber-Fortran): A fast, flexible, and secure numerical library for Fortran with fast number parsing as one of its features

 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha